Stansted Express: Current fleet

 As part of the 1,300 new carriages to expand the UK's passenger rail fleet, Stansted Express was designated to receive 120 new vehicles.
 In February 2009, it was announced that Bombardier Transportation would produce the new trains.
 Bombardier announced on 2 April that a contract had been signed for the delivery of the 120 coaches between December 2010 and March 2011.
 The first of the new Class 379 units entered passenger service on 3 March 2011.
-The Class 379s were replaced by Class 745/1s, the first of which entered service on 28 July 2020.
+The Class 379s were later replaced by Class 745/1s, the first of which entered service on 28 July 2020.